15 September 1950

 Carol was born at St Helens, the only child of Kenneth Donnison and Florence Fairhurst.

-for the Coop at Coventry and they moved there.
-She attended
+thirteen her father was appointed the optician/pharmacist for the Coop at Coventry and they moved there.

 1968.
 Her father had a Ford Mark I Console which was called Ollie.

 She went to St Andrews University, with 6 months at the

 Sorbonne, and got an M.A. in French.

 She met her first husband at St Andrews.
 After graduation she got a job teaching French at Sweyne

 Rayleigh.
 When micro computers first started appearing in schools, they got one at Sweyne.
 Carol got

 interested and realised a career change might be a good idea.
 She applied for and got a place on a